 Dundas Park was our local park for a few years – we literally lived across the road from it.
 I loved hearing the shrills of kids playing in the water playground travelling across the oval, though don’t miss the 7am soccer matches….

 The park is actually known by a few different names.
 The whole park is called Dundas Park, the sports field within it is Curtis Oval and the playground located near Yates Ave is the Philip Ruddock water playground.
 Not sure why one park needs three names but hey.

-Sadly, recent investigations have found asbestos under the ground at Dundas Park – in the mound running along Quarry Road, opposite the Viking Sports Club.
+Sadly, investigations in 2018 found asbestos under the ground at Dundas Park – in the mound running along Quarry Road, opposite the Viking Sports Club.

 The asbestos was dumped there by Jamies Hardie Industries before it was converted to a park.
-The area is currently fenced off while Parramatta Council await advice on how best to proceed.
-We have been advised that there is no health risk while the asbestos lies buried in the ground.
+Council carried out remediation work and we’ve been advised that there is no health risk.

 The playground, with a great water play area, opened in November 2015.
 And quickly became a local favourite.